-It looks complicated, but we take care of the hard work for you and that code is generated within Teachable.
+It looks complicated, but we take care of the hard work for you so that code is generated within Teachable.
 Once you publish, here’s what it looks like on the front end.

 A sales page like this one is all you need to sell without an audience.
 Regardless of how you choose to set up your website, just make sure you have one.
 At the end of the day, the most important things will be

 The ability to sell your product.

 The ability to collect email addresses.

 Once you’ve created your sales page, it’s time to begin driving traffic so you can sell a course without an audience.
 There are two ways you can go about this: tapping into audiences on other platforms or accessing someone else’s audience.